 Below we share the highlights from the article as well as our own thoughts and contributions.
 What Joe Garecht, from the Fundraising Authority, identifies in his article are the 7 key traits that are shared by the most effective development professionals.
-These are the people who are most likely to meet or exceed the goals identified by their organization via demonstrating the following traits:
+These are the people who are most likely to meet or exceed the goals identified by their organization via demonstrating the following traits and exercises.

-- They Pick up the phone: these individuals use the telephone as a primary fundraising tool.
-When they need to get in touch with a donor prospect, they don’t just send an email, they pick up the phone first, then send an email follow-up, which is great way to help build a strong relationship.
+Effective fundraisers use the telephone as a primary fundraising tool.
+When they need to get in touch with a donor prospect, they don’t just send an email, they pick up the phone first, then send an email follow-up, which is a great way to help build a strong relationship.
 A phone call is personal and is much harder to ignore than an email.

-- They Focus on Metrics: Good fundraisers realize that resources are limited.
+Good fundraisers realize that resources are limited.
 Therefore they have to spend their time doing what works.
 How do you determine what works?
-They spend their time tracking metrics and evaluating the success of past fundraising efforts. (another good reason why online fundraising software can help – as it reduces resources needed from traditional fundraising methods AND provides numerous reports for tracking success)
+They spend their time tracking metrics and evaluating the success of past fundraising efforts. (another good reason why online fundraising software can help – as it reduces resources needed from traditional fundraising methods AND provides numerous reports for tracking success

-- They Ask for Referrals: One of the best ways to generate new prospects is to ask current supporters to introduce you to their network.
-This includes: board members, donors, volunteers, participants, etc. Joe suggests that nonprofits make a point to do this at least once a year.
+One of the best ways to generate new prospects is to ask current supporters to introduce you to their network.
+This includes: board members, donors, volunteers, participants, and constituents.
+Joe suggests that nonprofits make a point to do this at least once a year.

-- Diversify Revenue Streams: Don’t rely on only one large funding stream.
+Don’t rely on only one large funding stream.
 If it dries up, your organization is scrambling to find more money.
 Effective fundraisers spend time diversifying revenue streams.
-Diversify through grants, fundraising events, an annual fund campaign, a major gifts program and more.
+Diversify through grant writing, fundraising events, an annual fund campaign, a major gifts program and more.
 Don’t be afraid to try new things.
 Remember great fundraisers push to meet new prospects and increase major donor revenue prospects.

-- Build a Strong Board: A nonprofit’s board of directors can and should be a major source of development support.
+A nonprofit’s board of directors can and should be a major source of development support.
 Successful development professionals work hard to strengthen their board of directors through training, support and encouragement to board members.
-Consider organization board giving campaigns and constantly seek out new supporters who are capable of making a positive impact.
+Consider organization board giving campaigns and constantly seek out new supporters who are capable of making a positive impact to join your Board.

-- Practice their Craft: Great fundraisers are constantly working to become better at what they do.
+Great fundraisers are constantly working to become better at what they do.
 They don’t assume they know everything and they keep up with the latest fundraising news and trends.
-They “continue learning” – they read fundraising strategy guides, attend non-profit seminars, conferences and training opportunities, and constantly seek ways to hone their skills.
+They continue learning – they read fundraising strategy guides, attend non-profit seminars, conferences and training opportunities, and constantly seek ways to hone their skills.
 This can make the difference between being a mediocre fundraiser and an excellent fundraiser.